Natural Enemies of Pests

 Parasitoid wasps

-Parasitoid Wasps Order: HymenopteraFamily: Braconidae, Ichneumonidae, Eulophidae, Aphelinidae, Trichogrammatidae Description These wasps are a large and diverse group of parasitoids.
-Most are ...
+Parasitoid Wasps Order: HymenopteraFamily: Braconidae, Scelionidae, Ichneumonidae, Eulophidae, Aphelinidae, Trichogrammatidae Description The exact appearance of parasitoid wasps depends on the ...

-Mantid Order: MantodeaFamily: Mantidae Description Mantids are uncommon in most of Colorado but are familiar insects to most gardeners.
-All mantids have front legs, which are large and ...
+Mantids Order: MantodeaFamily: Mantidae Description Mantids are uncommon in most of Colorado but are familiar insects to most gardeners.
+Mantids are relatively large insects that range in size ...

 Lady beetles